Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 Social Media Marketing for Business

 Social media is constantly changing, but don’t let this prevent you from using at least one social media platform to market your business.
 We understand learning new things can be overwhelming, and other people make it look so easy.
-Who has time to draw up a social media marketing plan, and create the content, while trying to run a business?
+Who has time to draw up a social media marketing plan and create compelling content while trying to run a business?

 What is Social Media Marketing (SMM)?

 You’ve heard of social media marketing, but what is it?
-Social media, as you know, is any digital channel, tool, or platform that allows people to create and share content with others.
+Social media, as you know, is any digital channel, tool, or platform that allows people to be part of the content creation and sharing of posts with others.
 These digital social channels include websites and applications (apps) where you share images, photos, videos, information, opinions, or events.
-There are currently fewer restrictions on content shared via social media than the traditional media such as newspapers, radio stations, and television channels but the rules are tightening up.
+There are currently fewer restrictions on content shared via social media than traditional media such as newspapers, radio stations, and television channels, but the rules are tightening up.